Shmoopi/simplydelicio.us/content/recipes/tangy lime cream cookies.md

 ---
 title: "Tangy Lime Cream Cookies"
-summary: "Buttery cookies with a tangy lime filling that is perfectly buttery, sweet, and tangy"
+summary: "Buttery cookies with a tangy lime filling that are perfectly buttery, sweet, and tangy"
 date: 2024-12-24
 draft: false
 time: "1h"